bredmond5/CS48_Project/README.md

 # Food Reader

-## Project Summary
-- Application that can read a product's barcodes, then procedes to list competitive prices at online retailers for the same product.
+## Application that scans barcodes and lists competitive prices at online retailers for the same or similar product.
 - Project Overview:
 IOS Application
 Database of all barcodes on server